Rising river levels forces one St. Francisville business to close early

 "The water comes up, you won't be able to access the road to get in here," she added.
 "I actually put a stick out in the yard to see where our levels are everyday.
 We're averaging almost two feet a day that it's coming up.
 So for two weeks straight we've been watching it very, very close."

 Pictures of the bar from 2011 show the water covering the entire roof.
-One sever even kayaked through the business.
+One server even kayaked through the business.

 Today, the St. Francisville community is rallying behind the Oyster Bar in anticipation for yet another flood.
 A community fish fry was even held to give back to those who've helped them through past floods.